 A wood cutting board tends to dry up over time.
 As soon as you start seeing that, just put a coat of the conditioner on and it should rejuvenate the thing.

-Can’t decide on the type of wood to use for your wood cutting board?
 Best Stuff shows us the pros and cons of some of the best types of wood for your cutting board in the video below:

 Making a wood cutting board is a cheap and easy-to-build weekend project to scratch your DIY itch.
 It has an elegant finish that makes it great for personal use and even as a gift for any occasion.